kevin-govier/Book-Buddy/README.md

 4. Open the folder where you extracted the release files in a command prompt or terminal.

+5. In the comand prompt or terminal, run the following command: `npm install -g @angular/cli`.

-5. In the command prompt or terminal, use the `cd` command to navigate to the "backend" folder of the app.
+6. In the command prompt or terminal, use the `cd` command to navigate to the "backend" folder of the app.

-6. Start the backend server by running the following command: `npm start`.
+7. Start the backend server by running the following command: `npm start`.

-7. In another command prompt or terminal, use the `cd` command to navigate to the "frontend" folder of the app.
+8. In another command prompt or terminal, use the `cd` command to navigate to the "frontend" folder of the app.

-8. Run the command: `npm install` and then start the frontent by running the command: `npm start`.
+9. Run the command: `npm install` and then start the frontent by running the command: `npm start`.

-9. In your browser of choice, enter the following URL: http://localhost:4200/.
+10. In your browser of choice, enter the following URL: http://localhost:4200/.